forestgrape/coronavirus/2_biological/virion_viability.md

 #### Observations and Interpretation
 The following pattern of decay rates is observed:

-1. __Low Humidities (below the efflorescence-point ~ about 40%):__ The decay rate is lowest in very dry settings since the samples dry out (salts and proteins crystallize which is called efflorescence) => no chemical reactions =>spike and envelope decay reduced) => decay mainly through [RNA self decay](#rna-self-decay).
+1. __Low Humidities (below the efflorescence humidity about 30% - 40%):__ The decay rate is lowest in very dry settings since the samples dry out (salts and proteins crystallize which is called efflorescence) => no chemical reactions =>spike and envelope decay reduced) => decay mainly through [RNA self decay](#rna-self-decay).
-2. __Intermediate Humidity (about 40-60%):__ The decay rate is highest in intermediate humidities (between 40 - 60%) above the efflorescent point: The droplets shrink, so that the [concentrations of physiological biochemicals](#concentration-changes) increase but the substances don't crystallize. => high spike and envelope loss of functionality through interactions with biochemicals.
+2. __Intermediate Humidity (about 40-60%):__ The decay rate is highest in intermediate humidities (between 40 - 60%) above the efflorescent humidity: The droplets shrink, so that the [concentrations of physiological biochemicals](#concentration-changes) increase but the substances don't crystallize. => high spike and envelope loss of functionality through interactions with biochemicals.
 3. __High Humidity (about 80-90%):__ The decay rate is lower than at intermediate humidities but higher than at very low humidities since the concentration of biochemicals is lower than at intermediate humidities but chemicals reaction take place and so higher than at dry settings.
 4. __Very High Humidity (above 90%):__ The decay rate increases.
 Likely because the particles starts to growth due to condensation which has the same effect as adding distilled water.
 Unlike influenza viruses, coronaviruses have an increased decay rate in distilled water [citations coming].